 While the state disclosure form covers radon, this fact sheet provides buyers information about the importance of testing for radon and possible health risks.

-For homes with spectic tanks or that are in rural areas of Iowa, a groudwater hazard statement discloses if there are any issues or toxins affecting the property.
+For homes with septic tanks or that are in rural areas of Iowa, a groundwater hazard statement discloses if there are any issues or toxins affecting the property.

 Many closing documents are legally binding agreements.
 Any errors can derail your sale and cost you thousands in fees or in costs to re-list your house.